couchbaselabs/observability/README.md

   * Support adding new cluster nodes easily
   * Support fully dynamic credentials and discovery (no need to restart to pick up a change), e.g. https://github.com/mrsiano/openshift-grafana/blob/master/prometheus-high-performance.yaml#L292

-In all cases we do not want to have to rebuild anything to customise it, it should just be a runtime configuration.
+In all cases we do not want to have to rebuild anything to customize it, it should just be a runtime configuration.
 This then supports a Git-ops style deployment with easy upgrade path as we always run the container plus config so you can modify each independently, roll back, etc.

 ![Microlith configuration](/images/microlith-config.png)

-### Prometheus alerting rules
+#### Prometheus alerting rules

 There are three directories used for alerting rules:

 * `/etc/prometheus/alerting/couchbase`: Couchbase preset rules.
 Do not modify these, as your changes may be overwritten when you upgrade.
 Instead, use overrides (described below).
 * `/etc/prometheus/alerting/overrides`: Space for your overrides of the Couchbase rules.
-These will be pre-processed with [prometheus-alert-overrider](https://github.com/lablabs/prometheus-alert-overrider), enabling you to customise our rules.
+These will be pre-processed with [prometheus-alert-overrider](https://github.com/lablabs/prometheus-alert-overrider), enabling you to customize our rules.
 For an example, see [our integration tests](https://github.com/couchbaselabs/observability/tree/main/testing/microlith-test/integration/prometheus_alert_overrides).
 * `/etc/prometheus/alerting/custom`: Space for your own custom rules.
 These will be loaded by Prometheus but will not be pre-processed in any way.

 There is also a fourth directory, `/etc/prometheus/alerting/generated`, where the processed rules file will be written.
 Do not modify this directory, as your changes may be overwritten as part of the build process.